Relativity free of coordinates

 where the symbol \(\leftrightarrow\) unites the meaning of \(=\) and the meaning of \(\backsim\) while the symbol \(\odot\) unites the meaning of the usual product of two numbers and the meaning of the dot product of two spatial vectors; the symbol \(\otimes\) denotes the dyadic (outer) product.

-Historically, the early attempts to obtain such a mapping did not lead to a correct/unambiguous expression of \(\mathbf{r}^{(\mathrm{B})}\) via \(\mathbf{r}^{(\mathrm{A})}\) because of the failure to distinguish between a column vector and a true vector.\cite{early attempts} To keep being mathematically correct the later treatment\cite{Cushing1967} could not avoid resorting to coordinates but appeared limited to boost transformations (see the final remark in Section \ref{boosts}.)
+Historically, the early attempts to obtain such a mapping did not lead to a correct/unambiguous expression of \(\mathbf{r}^{(\mathrm{B})}\) via \(\mathbf{r}^{(\mathrm{A})}\) because of the failure to distinguish between a column vector and a true vector.\cite{early attempts} To keep being mathematically correct the later treatment\cite{Cushing1967} could not avoid resorting to coordinates but appeared limited to the transformation known as a boost (see the final remark in Section \ref{boosts}.)